TomasBoda/agent-lang/docs/project-specification.md

 - control panel

 ##### Source code editor
 The source code editor will be an editable component featuring line numbers and syntax highlighting.
-It is used for editing the source code of the agent-based simulation.
+It is used for editing the **AgentLang** source code.

 ##### Table-based editor
-The table-based editor is an interactive, no-code editor for modeling agent-based simulations.
+The table-based editor is an interactive, almost no-code editor for modeling agent-based simulations.
 Since **AgentLang** supports multiple agent types, there will be a table for each agent type.

 A table consists of rows and columns.